 Have you heard of “Therapeutic Cooking”?
 It’s an approach to cooking activity that was initially introduced in seniors’ facilities in Japan for dementia care and prevention.
 Imagine a senior who is not actively engaged in any activities and stays in her chair most of the time.
 But when chopping boards and ingredients come out during “cooking time,” she springs up and skillfully rolls sushi.
 This is something that actually happened when Therapeutic Cooking was introduced in the Iki Iki Program here in the Japanese Canadian community.
-The Nikkei Seniors Health Care and Housing Society has invited Dr. Chiho Myojin, one of the researchers of Therapeutic Cooking in Japan, to hold lectures and workshop series to share this approach that anticipates physical and mental improvements in persons with declining cognitive function.
+The Nikkei Seniors Health Care and Housing Society invited Dr. Chiho Myojin, one of the researchers of Therapeutic Cooking in Japan from Kindai University, to hold lectures and workshop series to share this approach that anticipates physical and mental improvements in persons with declining cognitive function.

 For Japanese homemakers who meticulously prepare healthy dishes and bento boxes day in and day out, cooking is not just a skill but also an expression of love.
 As people age, those who have been cooking for decades may stop or the loved ones around them discourage the person from cooking for safety’s sake.
 At a seniors’ facility where we introduced Therapeutic Cooking, I met a woman who was very passive who seemed to have lost her self-confidence.
 She regained her confidence through cooking activities doing tasks that were familiar to her and she eventually became actively engaged in her life.
 For someone who devoted herself to preparing meals for the family, cooking is a source of pride.
 And offering food to others and receiving comments like “It was delicious.
 I look forward to having it again,” also helps boost the person’s confidence.